-Serbia: If Serbia had wind farms it would no longer import electricity, state under pressure from wind developers lobby7.
-November 2014. / News Serbia Energy
+Serbia: If Serbia had wind farms it would no longer import electricity, state under pressure from wind developers lobby, News Serbia Energy

 By the construction of wind farms, Serbia almost would not have to buy electricity from abroad, suggest experts.
 The wind farms in Serbia could”blow up” uncertainty over the electricity import . before each winter season.
 If investors set up 500 MW wind turbine in the next years, not only that we will fulfill an obligation under the European Energy Community, but we will reimburse 90 percent of the kilowatts purchase from abroadduring winter.